don/ITP-DeviceToDatabase/Assignments/assignment-week-4.md

 ## Assignment: Review

 Review the details of the Postgres queries we covered in class.
-It's recommended that run the queries against the databases to get a better understanding of how they work.
+I recommended that you run the queries against the databases to get a better understanding of how they work.
 Modify the queries to get different data.

 * [PostgreSQL Sensor Data Queries](postgres2.md)
 * [PostgreSQL Additional Queries](postgres3.md)